mks-mia/gemini-api-nodejs/README.md

 # My Google AI Studio Web App

 This project is a simple **Node.js + HTML** web app that uses the **Google AI Studio API** to demonstrate AI text generation on a webpage.
-It is designed to show a cleaner separation of frontend and backend responsibilities compared to an older, purely client-side approach "https://github.com/mks-mia/healthweb".
+It is designed to show a cleaner separation of frontend and backend responsibilities compared to an older, purely client-side approach.
 This website focuses primarily on functionality, so the user interface is intentionally minimal.

+link to previous web app: https://github.com/mks-mia/healthweb

 ## Features